 Mobility within the hand: The thumb, index, and middle fingers are the ones that should be doing most of the pencil moving.
 They are made to complete the small movements necessary to create delicate fine motor work such as writing.
 These muscles within the hand need to be developed so that other fingers aren’t pulled in to create a basket weave of grasping chaos.

 There have been several research studies about pencil grasps and handwriting.
-Most of which state that pencil grasp does not influence legibility.
-(Check out this research article here: Effect of Pencil Grasp on the Speed and Legibility of Handwriting in Children) So if that is the main reason you want to change a child’s pencil grasp, I’ll have to stop you right there.
+Most of which state that pencil grasp does not influence legibility (Schwellnus et al., 2012).
+So if the main reason you want to change a child’s pencil grasp is because their handwriting is “sloppy”, I’ll have to stop you right there.

-However, there are definitely some situations that call for intervention:
+However, there are definitely some situations that call for intervention.
+Here are a few to keep in mind from what we see in the clinic:

 Biomechanical stress on joints of the hand: If a child doesn’t have the strength necessary to control the pencil, they are going to start locking joints in order to “hold” themselves in the writing position.
 This can lead to hyperextension, putting unnecessary strain on joints we want to be in good shape for a long time.